Compensating for Dimensional Changes in Flexible Circuit Fabrication

-The difference between a rigid printed circuit board and a flexible circuit lies in the dielectric material sets manufacturers use for fabricating them.
+The difference between a rigid printed circuit board and a flexible circuit lies in the dielectric material sets manufacturers to use for fabricating them.
 Most rigid printed circuits are made from glass epoxy, whereas the material of choice for a majority of flexible circuits is Polyimide.
-Development of several versions of polyimide enables tailoring the material to meet specialty requirements such as in solar arrays, for space applications, and for other unusual environments.
+The development of several versions of polyimide enables tailoring the material to meet specialty requirements such as in solar arrays, space applications, and other unusual environments.

 Although it is possible to form glass epoxy in very thin constructions and even bend it for simple applications, polymer films are most suitable for continuous twisting, flexing, and multi-planar folding.
 Films of polyimide withstand numerous bending cycles without suffering any degradation of their mechanical and electrical properties.
 Therefore, polyimide films perform reliably in applications where bend cycles of over a million are common.
 The inherent flexibility of polyimide films offers the electronic packager a wealth of design options.
 However, a disadvantage of polyimide films is their material dimensional stability is inferior to that of glass epoxy materials.

 According to manufacturers, the dimensional stability of polyimide films depends on the residual stresses the manufacturing processes place in the film and its normal coefficient of thermal expansion.

 However, the measure of stability represents only the effect of the film alone.
 The nature of stability grows more complex as the fabricator exposes the film to elevated temperatures and pressures for attaching the copper layers through processing to create an adhesive-less laminate, or through an adhesive lamination cycle.
 However, the process of creating a laminate and subsequently fabricating a circuit involves two different processing effects, and during each of these fabricating processes, the flexible substrate undergoes dimensional changes.